Parigoritis – Kyprovasa – Profitis Ilias – Parigoritis

 Your starting point is on the road from Pano Lefkara to Vavatsinia.
 About 7km beyond Pano Lefkara there is a signpost ‘Kyprovasa 5km Lythrodontas 11km’ on the right hand side of the road.
-Park here and set off downhill toward Kyprovasa on this earthen road.
+Park here [GPS: 34.53472N, 33.14650E] and set off downhill toward Kyprovasa on this earthen road.

-After 5 minutes, ignoring all tracks to left or right, you arrive at a junction with a signboard marking ‘Parigoritis 822m altitude’.
-Take the right hand track and continue downhill into the valley.
+After 5 minutes, ignoring all tracks to left or right, you arrive at a junction (currently lacking the usual signboard!) which marks ‘Parigoritis at an altitude of 822 metres.
+Take the right hand track and continue downhill into the valley, keeping the ravine on your right-hand side.
 Beautiful views swiftly open up across the foothills and down to the southern coast.

 Keep following the clear earthen road downhill.
-After 1 hour 5 minutes you will walk past an old house (it used to be a goat farm) on your right.
-You should also be able to glimpse the Lefkara reservoir (assuming it’s reasonably full) in the valley to your right at around this time.
+From around 45 minutes you should be able to glimpse the Lefkara reservoir (assuming it’s reasonably full) in the valley to your right, After 1 hour 5 minutes you will walk past an old house (it used to be a goat farm) on your right.

-At 1 hour 15 minutes you will cross a stream bed with a beautiful stone archway set back in the trees to your left…
+At 1 hour 15 minutes you will cross a stream bed – you may need to wade through some deliciously cool waters in the spring months! – and, almost immediately afterwards, see a beautiful stone archway set back in the trees to your left…

 …before swiftly arriving at a three-way junction.
-The signpost there points back to Vavatsinia, left to Vavatsinia and Profitis Ilias and straight on to Lythrodontras.
+The signpost here [GPS: 34.54459N, 33.16153E] points back to Vavatsinia, left to Vavatsinia and Profitis Ilias and straight on to Lythrodontras.
 Take the Lythrodontras road ahead.

-You are now walking through an irrigated olive grove on the valley bed and in a couple of minutes you will pass a ruined farmhouse on your left where there is a signboard marking ‘Kyprovasa 413 metres’.
+You are now walking through an irrigated olive grove on the valley bed.
+In the spring this is a beautifully verdant area alive with the sound of birdsong.
+In a couple of minutes you will pass a ruined farmhouse on your left where there used to be a signboard marking ‘Kyprovasa at an altitude of 413 metres’.

-At 1 hour 30 minutes, as you turn a bend in the road, the large white modern monastery of Agios Demetrios will come into view on the top of a hill in the distance ahead.
+Stay on the main track and at 1 hour 30 minutes, as you turn a left-hand bend in the road, the large white modern monastery of Agios Demetrios will come into view on the top of a hill in the distance ahead.

 At 1 hour 40 minutes you will cross a stream with a signboard ‘Dhiplopotama 411metres’.
 Keep following the main track as it starts to gently climb away from the stream, ignoring any tracks to right or left.The gravel track eventually becomes an (intermittent) low-grade concrete road as it rises out of the valley.